FirebaseExtended/reactfire/docs/use.md

 #### Bonus: `SuspenseWithPerf`

-Reactfire provides an a wrapper around `Suspense` called `SuspenseWithPerf` that instruments your `Suspense` loads with a Firebase Performance Monitoring custom trace.
+ReactFire provides an a wrapper around `Suspense` called `SuspenseWithPerf` that instruments your `Suspense` loads with a Firebase Performance Monitoring custom trace.
 It looks like this:

 ```jsx
 function FoodRatings() {